-- 1. Transfer students are not exempt from fulfilling the Interdisciplinary component. - 2.
-Courses used to satisfy requirements in the Humanities/Fine Arts and Social Science components cannot be used to satisfy requirements in any major. - 3.
-Courses taken to fulfill the requirements in the Humanities/Fine Art and Social Science components must be selected from at least two different disciplines. - 4.
-Only those "special" Summer Session courses and Honors courses approved for inclusion may be taken to fulfill distribution requirements. - 5.
-A maximum of four credit hours in studio/ performance-oriented courses may apply toward the Humanities/Fine Arts component. - 6.
-At least one course taken to fulfill distribution requirements must deal either in a direct of in a comparative way with contemporary non-western and/or third world concerns.
-Courses meeting this requirement will be so designated in the Timetable of Classes each term. - 7.
-MAT 201 or MAT 302 may not be used to satisfy the mathematics portion of the Academic Skills Component.
+1. Transfer students are not exempt from fulfilling the Interdisciplinary component.

+2. Courses used to satisfy requirements in the Humanities/Fine Arts and Social Science components cannot be used to satisfy requirements in any major, but may be used to satisfy requirements in a minor.

+3. Courses taken to fulfill the requirements in the Humanities/Fine Arts and Social Science components must be selected from at least two different disciplines.
+FRT and SPT courses are considered to be the same discipline as English literature courses for the purpose of this requirement.

+4. Only those "special" Summer Session courses and Honors courses approved for inclusion may be taken to fulfill distribution requirements.

+5. A maximum of four credit hours in studio/performance-oriented courses may apply toward the Humanities/Fine Arts component.

+6. At least one course taken to fulfill distribution requirements must deal either in a direct or in a comparative way with contemporary non-western and/or third world concerns.
+Courses meeting this requirement will be so designated in the Timetable of Classes each term.

+7. MAT 201 may not be used to satisfy the mathematics portion of the Academic Skills Component.